gSchool/ada-cs-fun-class/03-data-structures/02-data-structures-checkpoint.md

 * type: testable-project
 * id: c1a9efe3-f0bf-4376-9aab-947f8532eeb9
-* title: Binary Numbers
+* title: Array-String practice
 * upstream: https://github.com/Ada-C14/array-string-practice
 * validate_fork: true
 * points: 0
-* topics: binary-numbers, arrays
+* topics: arrays, bigO

 ##### !question

-For the https://github.com/Ada-C14/array-string-practice and complete the Restricted Arrays methods.
+For the https://github.com/Ada-C14/array-string-practice and complete the Array String Practice Exercise.
 You can run the tests by running `rake` at the command-line.

 ##### !end-question